ckan/ckan/doc/extensions/adding-custom-fields.rst

    ~ckan.plugins.interfaces.IDatasetForm.show_package_schema
    ~ckan.plugins.interfaces.IDatasetForm.is_fallback
    ~ckan.plugins.interfaces.IDatasetForm.package_types

+CKAN allows you to have multiple IDatasetForm plugins, each handling different dataset types.
+So you could customize the CKAN web front end, for different types of datasets.
+In this tutorial we will be defining our plugin as the fallback plugin.
+This plugin is used if no other IDatasetForm plugin is found that handles that dataset's type.

 The IDatasetForm also has other additional functions that allow you to provide a custom template to be rendered for the CKAN frontend, but we will